- Details

 From the southern reaches of Nova Scotia to the arid parts of Texas, much of North America provides excellent mole habitat.

-Mole Behavior
+Category: Mole

 As with most underground animals moles do not hibernate and are active year round.
 This is most likely due to the warmth retained by the earth below the surface.
 It has been noted, however, that their activity will remain in the lower portions of their tunnels during periods of extreme cold and heat.